HiveTrust · A2A Settlement Architecture

 Circle CPN

-Circle's Cross-Chain Payment Network for programmable USDC transfers.
-Enables conditional routing rules — the Revenue Router uses CPN to enforce zero-treasury constraints.
+This is Circle's Cross-Chain Payment Network for programmable USDC transfers.
+It supports conditional routing rules, and the revenue router uses CPN to keep zero-treasury rules in place.

 Protocol: Circle CPN